Awakening (Star Trek: Enterprise): Production

-Robert Foxworth reprises his role from the first part of the trilogy as Administrator V'Las, and Joanna Casidy had previously portrayed T'Les earlier in the season in the episode "Home".
+Robert Foxworth reprises his role from the first part of the trilogy as Administrator V'Las, and Joanna Cassidy had previously portrayed T'Les earlier in the season in the episode "Home".
 John Rubinstein, who appears in "Awakening" as Koval, has previously appeared as a Mazarite earlier in the series in the episode "Fallen Hero" and had appeared in "The 37's", an episode of Voyager.
 Foxworth had been friends with Joanna Cassidy for years, and they had played a married couple on Six Feet Under, but they did not share any scenes or meet on set.
 Gary Graham returned as Soval, who he has portrayed throughout the series from the pilot episode onwards.
 Director Roxann Dawson has previously portrayed B'Elanna Torres in Voyager, and "Awakening" marked the tenth episode of the series that she had directed.
 It was her only episode of season four, and her last on Enterprise.
 It was also writer André Bormanis' first episode of the season, who had previously written several episodes of the series as well as Voyager.

 Filming started on September 23, 2004, and concentrated on Enterprise ship scenes on the standing sets for the first two days.
 After that production moved to the cave sets, which were dressed with Vulcan artifacts.
 On the fourth day of production, those artifacts were removed so that the same sets could use used to film the visions that Archer has of Surak.
 All exterior scenes in the Vulcan desert-like Forge were shot on a soundstage.
 The final day of filming took place on October 1, when all the scenes set in the Vulcan High Command were filmed.
 These involved only Foxworth, Graham and Rubinstein as well as a handful of extras.